-Located on the western coast of Leyte off Ormoc.
+Ormoc Bay borders Ormoc on the western coast of Leyte Island in the Philippines.

-After the US Army landing on eastern Leyte, Ormoc became an important port for Japanese Army resupply during the Leyte campaign,
+After the November 1944 U. S. Army landing on the eastern coast of Leyte, Ormoc Bay became an important area for the Japanese Army resupply during the Leyte campaign,

 where troops were reinforcements and supplies could land.